October 29, 2025

 Who is eligible to transact in Treasury outright operations with the Federal Reserve?

-The Federal Reserve Bank of New York's primary dealers are eligible to transact in Treasury purchase operations directly with the Federal Reserve.
+The New York Fed’s primary dealers are eligible to transact in Treasury outright operations directly with the Federal Reserve.
 Dealers are expected to submit bids and offers for both themselves and their customers.

 How are outright operations conducted?